OpenAcousticDevices/USB-HID-Tool/README.md

 01 2b 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

+If more than 64 bytes are provided, mutiple packets will be sent with a read request between each packet.
+The final packet returned from the device is reported in the command line.

 From Node.js or Python the command line tool can be called as a child process.

 ### Linux ###